Deep-Spark/DeepSparkHub/CONTRIBUTING.md

 ## Contributor License Agreement

-It's required to sign [CLA](https://gitee.com/organizations/deep-spark/cla/deep-park-contributor-protocol) when you first time submit PR (Pull Request) to the DeepSparkHub project.
+It's required to sign CLA on [Gitee](https://gitee.com/organizations/deep-spark/cla/deep-park-contributor-protocol) or [GitHub](https://gist.github.com/Deep-Spark/67e39ac5b1836a9ba5f35b1a3e600223) when you first time submit PR (Pull Request) to the DeepSparkHub project.
 You only need to do it once.

 ## Report Issue

-Please submit an issue on [Gitee](https://gitee.com/deep-spark/deepsparkhub/issues) when you find a bug, or raise feature request, or raise any questions regarding this project.
+Please submit an issue on [Gitee](https://gitee.com/deep-spark/deepsparkhub/issues) or [GitHub](https://github.com/Deep-Spark/deepsparkhub/issues) when you find a bug, or raise feature request, or raise any questions regarding this project.
 Please ensure your issue description is clear and sufficient enough by referring to following format:
 * Whether this is a bug or a feature request or a technical question.
 * The detailed description of the hardware and software environment.
 * Issue description, including what happened, what you expect to happen, and how to reproduce it.